bengilbertcodes/battleships/README.md

 ### Data model/Technologies/structures used
 This app was created using python 3.
-All code written using a virtual environment (venv) within vs code/
+All code written using a virtual environment (venv) within vs code.
+Code was pushed to github and deployed to Heroku.

 ## Testing